 Describe your personal contributions to the project.

 My main contributions for the project were focused on embedded software, mechanical design, and PCB Design.
 In terms of the embedded software, I created the embedded software that allowed for a dynamic menu system. using SPI.
 This included correct spacing and dynamically updating the screen based on user input.
-I also created, the external interrupt handling for push button inputs including using hardware debouncing and the falling edges of the input to take user input that would affect the LCD screen.
+I also created the external interrupt handling for push button inputs including using hardware debouncing and the falling edges of the input to take user input that would affect the LCD screen.
 Lastly, I implemented One Pulse Mode using timers for stepper motor control giving us accurate movement of the stepper motors down to the ability to send one single pulse and take a single step.
 In terms of the mechanical design, I designed and printed the Card Wheels which are used to hold the cards after dispensing from the starting deck and before depositing into the final deck, Stepper Motor mounts which are used to mount the stepper motors solidly to the walls of the housing, and the original card holder which was used to hold the starting deck that the cards would be dispensed from.
 Using Fusion360, I used the parts that Brian and I created to make an assembly that would show the rough layout of the internals to determine the necessary housing size.
 I also got the wood for our housing cut, assembled the housing, and mounted the majority of the parts onto the housing using the tools in the lab.
 In terms of the PCB design, I worked with Brian to redesign our PCB in order to fix the footprint sizes that were originally 0603 instead of 0805 as well as the stepper driver circuit design.

 Describe how your contributions to this project built on the knowledge and skills you acquired in earlier course work.